Yashsoni-1/quark-lan/README.md

 ## Class - a named environment which can be instantiated and create objects
 ## Module Objects - a named first class environment

+- Developed an interpreter for a Quark programming language with syntax resembling JavaScript and Python, enabling code interpretation and execution through semantic analysis and a runtime environment.
+** Implemented low-level advanced features such as first-class functions, lambdas, closures, and activation records, showcasing a strong understanding of functional programming principles.
+Additionally, incorporated object-oriented programming (OOP) concepts, including the design and implementation of classes and inheritance structures, demonstrating versatility in both functional and object-oriented paradigms.
+- Implemented low-level advanced features such as first-class functions, lambdas, closures, and activation records.
+Additionally, incorporated object-oriented programming (OOP) concepts, including the design and implementation of classes and inheritance structures.